 Academic presentations

-[2026] IP Paris Seas and Ocean Forum (poster), UC Berkeley Trade Lunch, UC Davis Nature Policy Lab, UC Berkeley Climate Change Economics Lunch (egg timer), UC Berkeley Environmental, Energy, and Resource Economics seminar, Midwest International Trade & Theory Conference (Ohio State), Rocky Mountain Empirical Trade Conference [scheduled], Toulouse 15th Energy and Climate Economics Conference [scheduled], RIEF network conference [scheduled], Second Paris-Saclay Conference on Trade and the Environment [scheduled]
+[2026] IP Paris Seas and Ocean Forum (poster); UC Berkeley Trade Lunch; UC Davis Nature Policy Lab; UC Berkeley Climate Change Economics Lunch (egg timer); UC Berkeley Environmental, Energy, and Resource Economics seminar; Midwest International Trade & Theory Conference (Ohio State); Rocky Mountain Empirical Trade Conference (Banff, Canada); Toulouse 15th Energy and Climate Economics Conference; RIEF network conference (Paris-Saclay); Second Paris-Saclay Conference on Trade and the Environment

-[2025] CREST PhD seminar, Columbia IPWSD, PSE Doctorissimes, LSE Workshop for Early Career Women In Economic Geography and Spatial Economics, LSE Environment Camp, Warwick PhD Conference, EAERE Annual Conference, Workshop in International Economic Networks, JIE Summer School, LSE Environment Week, Kiel trade talk, PSE Globalization Shipping and Trade workshop, Crest-Insee workshop, CEPR Paris Symposium (poster)
+[2025] CREST PhD seminar; Columbia IPWSD (New York); PSE Doctorissimes (Paris); LSE Workshop for Early Career Women In Economic Geography and Spatial Economics (London); LSE Environment Camp (London); Warwick PhD Conference (Coventry); EAERE Annual Conference (Bergen); Workshop in International Economic Networks (Vienna); JIE Summer School (Munich); LSE Environment Week (London); Kiel trade talk; PSE Globalization Shipping and Trade workshop (Paris), Crest-Insee workshop; CEPR Paris Symposium (poster)

 [2024] FAERE PhD workshop, EAERE Early Career workshop, CREST PhD workshop